jar398/listtools/doc/diff-tool-notes.md

 subtension, we are in a position to determine the RCC-5 relationship between any node in one checklist and any node in the other.

-(For within-checklist questions, we can answer RCC-5 questions by observing the hierarchy in the usual way: a child may be assumed `<` its parent, accepted children of the same parent are disjoint, and we do not know the relationships between any unaccepted name (synonym) and its siblings.)
+For within-checklist questions, we can answer RCC-5 questions by observing the hierarchy in the usual way:
+ * an accepted child is `<` its parent
+ * accepted children of the same parent are disjoint (`!`)
+ * a synonym (unaccepted name) is either `<` or `=` its parent, i.e. `<=`
+ * we do not know the relationships between a synonym and any or its siblings;
+   it could be any of the five RCC-5 relationships.

+These assumed within-checklist relations, together with the equivalences between tipward record matches, are the basis on which articulations between the two checklists are inferred.

 One obvious output format would be a set of articulations between nodes of the two checklists, but which articulations should be